Stride-Labs/dydx-airdrop/README.md

 ...
 ```

-A user's snapshot score is calculated by snapshotting the user's stDYDX balance at a random time each eligibility day, then adding up these balances across the period.
+A user's snapshot score is calculated by looking at a user's stDYDX balance a random time each eligibility day, and weighing across the entire period.

 As an example:
 ```